 Situated about halfway between Cozumel to the north and Belize City to the south, Costa Maya has quickly become a favorite of the cruise lines, and for good reason.
 Its location near already popular ports mean that the cruise lines can add the stop to their itineraries without adding much time or fuel expense to the trip.

-The port of Costa Maya offers several docking spots on its pier, giving the ability for multiple ships to dock at the same time.
-During our visit, there were three large ships in port, meaning that the pier and port areas were extremely busy.
-While there are quieter times, don’t be surprised if the port is packed during your visit.
+That said, despite its location, it’s likely that when you visit you won’t be alone.
+The port of Costa Maya offers several docking spots on its pier, giving the ability for multiple ships to dock at the same time (we’ve been in port with as many as four ships in port).
+While there are quieter times, don’t be surprised if the port is busy during your call.

 The Costa Maya Port Area

 As mentioned, the port complex at Costa Maya was built specifically for cruise passengers.
-That’s both good and bad.
+In our opinion, that’s both good and bad.

 Walking from your ship, the pier goes directly to the port area.
 There is no way to not pass through.
 The port feels much like a theme park in that it’s designed like a caricature of a Mexican village.
 If you are looking for authentic, this is not the place for you.
 However, if you want an easy and comfortable way to spend the day, then the port is perfect.

-If all this sounds like it was designed to keep you entertained without ever leaving the port, then you’d be right.
-You can buy souvenirs, eat a meal, hit the spa and have an adventure, all within the walls of the port area.
+If all this sounds like it was designed to keep you entertained without ever leaving, then you’d be right.
+You can do practically anything you can do in other ports, all within the relatively small area.

 If you prefer your visit to Mexico to be a little more authentic, then you can head into the town of Mahahual.
 Getting there is simple and you have several choices.
-You can walk — it’s about 45 minutes to the beach — or take an open-air trolley ($3 per person), or catch a cab.
+You can walk — it’s about 45 minutes to the beach — or catch a cab.
+During our visit, the cost was $4 per person for the taxi ride, and it’s well worth it.
+You can find taxis at the exit of the Costa Maya cruise terminal.
+As well, you can rent a golf cart for around $60 per day (there’s a rental booth at the port exit as well).

-On port day, the town comes alive and rolls out the red carpet to cruise passengers.
-You’ll find lots of restaurants pushing for you to come visit, small shops and stores eager for your business, as well as lots of other tourists exploring the city.
+On port day, the town’s beach comes alive and rolls out the red carpet to cruise passengers.
+A wide malecon runs from the lighthouse down through town.
+On one side is the beach, and on the other is a lineup of restaurants, small shops, and stores eager for your business, as well as lots of other tourists exploring the city.
+(Want a massage?
+You’ll find a ton offered on the beach for just $20 per hour.)

-The town itself is decidedly a beach town; there isn’t a lot more to do in Mahahual than to have a bite to each and hang out on the shore.
-Restaurants sit right on the water and provide chairs and umbrellas in exchange for your business.
+The town itself is decidedly a beach town; there isn’t a lot more to do in Mahahual than to shop, have a bite to eat, enjoy a drink, and hang out on the shore.
+For instance, you won’t find things like jet-skis or parasailing like you do in Cozumel.
+Instead, while it can be busy, it definitely has a more relaxed and “sleepy” vibe than other port cities.

 Costa Maya Excursions